Researcher

 Background

 Maria Blasco is Director of the Spanish National Cancer Research Centre (CNIO) in Madrid and head of its Telomeres and Telomerase Group.
-She trained with Carol Greider (Nobel laureate for telomere biology) and is one of the leading telomere researchers worldwide.
+She trained with Carol Greider (2009 Nobel laureate for telomere biology) at Cold Spring Harbor and is among the leading telomere researchers worldwide.

 Key contributions